 03 February 2023

 The very hard-working cinematographer Martin Štrba (b.
 1961) shoots vibrant films about the present—including some marked by COVID, such as the drama The Unbalanced or the dramedy Waltzing Matylda—but he also often films stories from the past.
 Most of these are set in difficult historical periods, such as the World War II film Emma and the Death’s Head.
 Some are dedicated to specific personalities, such as Charlatan, which made it to the Oscar shortlist in 2021.
-Now Štrba is working with the team from Charlatan—director Agnieszka Holland and screenwriter Mark Epstein—on a Franz Kafka biopic.
+Now Štrba is working with the team from Charlatan—director Agnieszka Holland and screenwriter Marek Epstein—on a Franz Kafka biopic.

 Interview by Vojtěch Rynda for CZECH FILM / Spring 2023

 The nearly completed feature Waltzing Matylda, starring the great Karel Roden and Regina Rázlová, is about a complicated relationship between a man and his mother, with Alzheimer’s disease playing an important role.
 The film opens with a long, extremely dynamic shot.
 What visual concept were you and director Petr Slavík going for?

 It’s shot mainly with Easyrig, which is something between a Steadicam and a handheld camera.
 That adds a certain restlessness, and at the same time a credibility, an authenticity, to the film.
 Then Peter and I picked certain points where the camera calms down, accentuating the energy coming from the characters, from inside the image.
 It was a balanced team effort in every way.

 Does it bother you when actors try to tell you how to do your work?